stuarthayhurst/kernel-notify/README.md

    * -c  | --config     : Change / read a config value and exit

  - ### Feature Help:
+   * -L  | --list-available : List all kernels available to install
    * -r  | --remove-kernel  : Remove a kernels from a menu and exit
    * -l  | --list-kernels   : List installed kernels and exit
    * -a  | --add-kernel     : Install a new kernel and exit
    * -u  | --unmute         : Unmute the program on login and exit
    * -m  | --mute           : Mute the program on login and exit

 ## Dependencies:
  - ### Required: